 - Onfleet Support.
 Onfleet must provide customer support for the Service under the terms of Onfleet’s Support and Maintenance Terms (Support), and is incorporated into this agreement for all purposes.

 - Warranty.
-Onfleet warrants to Customer: (i) that commercially reasonable efforts will be made to maintain the online availability of the Service for a minimum of availability in any given month as provided in the chart below (excluding maintenance outages, force majeure, and outages that result from any Customer technology issues or third party vendor issues); (ii) the functionality or features of the Service may change but will not materially decrease during any paid term; and (iii) that the Support may change but will not materially degrade during any paid term.
+Onfleet warrants to Customer: (i) that commercially reasonable efforts will be made to maintain the online availability of the Service for a minimum of availability in any given month as provided in the chart below (excluding maintenance outages, events beyond the reasonable control of Onfleet, and outages that result from any Customer technology issues or third party vendor issues); (ii) the functionality or features of the Service may change but will not materially decrease during any paid term; and (iii) that the Support may change but will not materially degrade during any paid term.

 - LIMITED REMEDY.
 Customer’s exclusive remedy and Onfleet’s sole obligation for its failure to meet the warranty in a(i) above will be for Onfleet to provide a credit for the applicable month, as provided in the chart above (if this agreement is not renewed, then a refund), for the month; provided that Customer notifies Onfleet of such breach within 30 days of the end of that month.